thewca/wca-regulations/wca-regulations.md

 - 1a) A competition must include a WCA Delegate and an organization team (consisting of one or more individuals) with the following officials: judges, scramblers and score takers.
 - 1b) The organization team of a competition is responsible for logistics before, during, and after the competition.
-- 1c) The WCA Delegate may delegate responsibilities to other members of the organization team (unless otherwise noted), but is ultimately accountable for how these responsibilities are carried out.
-The WCA Delegate for a competition is responsible for:
+- 1c) The WCA Delegate is responsible for ensuring that the competition adheres to the WCA Regulations and any applicable WCA policies or requirements.
+The WCA Delegate may appoint other members of the organization team to carry out specific responsibilities on their behalf, but is ultimately accountable for how these responsibilities are carried out.
-    - 1c1) Reporting to the WCA Board regarding adherence to WCA Regulations during the competition, the overall course of the competition, and any incidents.
-The report must be submitted to the WCA Board within one week of the end of the competition.
-    - 1c3) Sending the competition results to the WCA Results Team within one week of the end of the competition.
-        - 1c3a) All scramble sequences used during a competition must be sent with the results of the competition.
-        - 1c3b) All scramble sequences must be labeled with the events, rounds, and groups for which they were used.
-    - 1c4) Sending corrections to the competition results to the WCA Results Team.
-    - 1c5) Advising the other officials where necessary.
-    - 1c6) Approving all events and round formats of a competition, before the competition starts, and if changes are required during the competition.
-    - 1c7) Deciding about disqualifying competitors during the competition.
-    - 1c8) Providing and guarding the scramble sequences (see [Regulation 4b2](regulations:regulation:4b2)).
-This responsibility should not be delegated to other members of the organization team.
-    - 1c9) Deciding about changes to the scheduled times of rounds.
-In cases of such changes, a clear announcement must be made to all competitors.
-    - 1c10) Making a copy of the WCA Regulations available at the competition.
 - 1e) Each event must have one or more judges.
     - 1e1) A judge is responsible for executing the procedures of the event.
         - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the WCA Delegate, as long as the judge is able to ensure that all WCA Regulations are followed at all times.